Edinburgh Napier University Modern Slavery & Human Trafficking Statement

 In addition, for all open tenders with a contract value above the EU threshold, we require bidders to complete the Single Procurement Document (Scotland).
 In completing this, bidders declare that they have not committed any offence under Part 1 of the Human Trafficking and Exploitation (Scotland) Act 2015 or under any provision referred to in the Schedule in that Act.

 One of the key policies that the University has now formally implemented is the UK Living Wage Accreditation.
-The University already met the UK Living Wage pay thresholds for all staff however as part of the formal accreditation, the University now includes all contracted workers/suppliers that regularly work on our premises (more than 2 hours in any given day in a week for 8 consecutive weeks) within the same pay thresholds.
-A project was carried out to identify and negotiate in-scope contracts to ensure implementation of Living Wage rates throughout our supply chain.
+The University already met the UK Living Wage pay thresholds for all staff, however as part of the formal accreditation, the University now includes all contracted workers/suppliers that regularly work on our premises (more than two hours in any given day in a week for eight consecutive weeks) within the same pay thresholds.
+A project was conducted to identify and negotiate in-scope contracts to ensure implementation of Living Wage rates throughout our supply chain.
 The University has ensured that employees earn a fair wage that meets the costs of living, not just the Government minimum.
+The University also adhere to all applicable working-hours regulations.

 Due diligence, risk assessment and response